marttiphpbb/phpbb-ext-forumstyle/README.md

 ## Features

-This phpBB extension adds classes in the form of `forum-ID` to Prosilver to indicate to which forum posts belong (Replace `ID` with the actual forum-id-number).
+This phpBB extension adds classes in the form of `forum-ID` to Prosilver (Replace `ID` with the actual forum-id-number).
 This way certain forums can be given a certain style tweak.
 For applying the style itself, i.e the [Extra Style Extension](https://github.com/marttiphpbb/phpbb-ext-extrastyle) can be used.
 This extension has no configuration.